Sourdough Apple Fritter Focaccia

 Key Ingredients

-I love Honeycrisp apples for this recipe, they’ve got a perfect sweet/tart balance and the flesh is super crispy and holds it shape well while baking.
+Apple: I love Honeycrisp apples for this recipe, they’ve got a perfect sweet/tart balance and the flesh is super crispy and holds it shape well while baking.

-Focaccia needs oil.
-That’s the secret to the beautifully browned and chewy crust.
+Butter: Focaccia needs oil.
+That's the secret to the beautifully browned and chewy crust.
 Rather than using savory olive oil in this recipe, we are going to use butter!

-For this recipe, you want to use a fed and active sourdough starter.
+Sourdough Starter: For this recipe, you want to use a fed and active sourdough starter.
 Your starter should have been fed before beginning and have at least doubled in size.

-How To Make Sourdough Apple Fritter Focaccia!
+How To Make Apple Fritter Sourdough Focaccia

 Make The Dough: